 In “The First Circle”, Solzhenitsyn contrasts the world view of an agnostic and a Christian through the lives of two men, Nerzhin and Sologdin.
 Both are prisoners in the Gulag trying to make sense of their lives.

 Disenchanted with Communism, Nerzhin has retreated into skepticism.
-Although he is a scientist working on a top secret project for Stalin, he wants to quit his work and return to hard labour so that he can focus on finishing a book that he started secretly writing.
+Although he is a scientist working on a top secret project for Stalin, he wants to quit his mind-wearying work and return to hard labour so that he can focus his mental energy on finishing a book that he had started writing in secret.